-Adaptec AHA-294X\/AHA-394X\/AIC-78XX\ SCSI Controllers.
 IDE CD-ROM (ATAPI 1.2)/PCI IDE Controller

-(Note: CD-ROM and any EIDE hard drives detected will vary based on the model installed.)

-- Press <Enter> to continue.
+- (Note: CD-ROM and any EIDE hard drives detected will vary based on the model installed.) - 13.
+Press <Enter> to continue.
 Notes: If you have any hard drives with greater than 1024 cylinders an advisory will appear acknowledging this.
 Press <Enter>.
 If any of your hard drives are new or unpartitioned an advisory will appear telling you that continuing the installation will destroy any information on the disk(s).
-Press <Enter> to continue. - 8.
-The Windows NT Licensing Agreement will eventually appear.
-Scroll to the bottom of the agreement by pressing the <Page Down> key and press the <F8> key if you agree with the license.

-- You should see a list of your systems components on screen.
+Press $\leq Enter >$ to continue.

+- 14. The Windows NT Licensing Agreement will eventually appear.
+Scroll to the bottom of the agreement by pressing the <Page Down> key and press the <F8> key if you agree with the license. - 15.
+You should see a list of your systems components on screen.
 Computer, Display, Keyboard, Keyboard layout, and Pointing Device.
-Press <Enter> to accept if the list is correct. - 10.
+Press <Enter> to accept if the list is correct. - 16.
 The next step in the installation is to specify the partition on which to install NT.
-Verify that the unpartitioned space for Disk ID 0 is selected and press $\leq c >$ to create a partition. - Create a partition the size of your EIDE hard disk: With Disk 0 highlighted, press .
-Verify that Disk 0 at ID 0 shows: C: New (Unformatted) and press .
-Note: If you choose not to use the entire drive for your O/S, ensure you create a "C:" partition of at least 500MB-1GB. - 12.
+Highlight the "Unpartitioned space" on Disk 0 at Id 0 on bus 0 on atapi and press $\leq c \geq$ to create a partition.
+(Note: If there are any partitions listed on this disk press $\leq d \geq$ to delete the partition.) - 17.
+Enter a partition size that matches the maximum size of your EIDE hard disk and hit $\underline{\langle \text{Enter} \rangle}$ .
+Note: If you choose not to use the entire drive for your O/S, ensure you create a "C:" partition of at least 500MB-1GB - 18.
+Verify that Disk 0 at ID 0 on bus 0 on atapi shows: C: New (Unformatted) and press <Enter>.. - 19.
 If an unformatted partition is selected for the install, a choice of file system formats will be presented.
 NTFS file system format is recommended.
-Select NTFS and press to continue.
-The system will show a yellow status bar to indicate progress. - 13.
+Select NTFS and press <Enter> to continue.
+The system will show a yellow status bar to indicate formatting progress. - 20.
 Next you will be asked to choose the directory where NT is to be installed.
-Choose the default of \WINNT by pressing <Enter> or type in the desired directory name and press <Enter>. - 14.
+Choose the default of \WINNT by pressing <Enter> or type in the desired directory name and press <Enter>. - 21.
 The next screen prompts for an exhaustive examination to be performed on your disk.
 The time required for the examination increases in proportion to available drive space.
 An examination of a 1 GB drive takes well under 1 minute.
-Press Enter> to run the examination. - 15.
-After examination the installation will copy necessary files from the CD-ROM.
+Press <Enter> to run the examination. - 22.
+You will be asked to inset the Symbios Logic PCI (53c8XX) disk into drive A:.
+Insert the Symbios SCSI driver disk created during the Pre-Installation steps and hit <Enter> - 23.
+The installation will now copy necessary files from the CD-ROM.
 After this is done you will be prompted to remove any floppy or CD-ROM that may be present and press <Enter> to reboot.
 This completes the first stage of the install.